-We estimate that from the point of first contact with your chosen installer, most installs should be completed within 3-6 weeks, depending on the speed the application is completed, the electrics in your home and whether any further checks need to be carried out.
+We estimate that from the point of first contact with your chosen installer, most installs should be completed within 3-6 weeks(1), depending on the speed the application is completed, the electrics in your property and whether any further checks need to be carried out.

-Can I take my wallbox with me if I move to new house?
+Can I take my wallbox with me if I move to new property?